redabnl/iBooks/README.md

 ## Features

-User Authentication: Register, log in, and log out.
+-User Authentication: Register, log in, and log out.
-Book Search: Search for books using the Open Library API and view detailed information.
+-Book Search: Search for books using the Open Library API and view detailed information.
-Favorites Collection: Add books to a favorites collection.
+-Wishlist Collection: Add books the user want to read later to the wishlist with a purchase like to where to find the cheapest to buy.
-Read Books Management: Mark books as already read and view them in the library.
+-Read Books Management: Mark books as already read and view them in the library.
-Reviews: Leave and view reviews for books.
+-Reviews: Leave and view reviews for read books.
-Recommendations: Receive personalized book recommendations based on reading history and reviews.
+-Recommendations: Receive personalized book recommendations based on reading history and reviews.

 ## Installation